A complete guide to crochet for beginners

-To set the height of your actual stitches (these will normally be referred to as turning chains - more on this below)
+- To set the height of your actual stitches (these will normally be referred to as turning chains - more on this below)

 A chain is essentially made by wrapping the yarn around the hook (referred to as yarn over/YO/yrh), then pulling that loop through the loop that is already on your hook (from the slipknot on the first one).
 We show you how to make a chain stitch in our video above, but you can find our full step-by-step photo guide on how to chain stitch and count your stitches.

-A UK double crochet stitch is the simplest and most basic of crochet stitches – it’s the first stitch that everyone needs to know to learn to crochet.
-It’s a very short, dense and solid stitch, great for things like soft toys and the perfect stitch to get started with!
+A UK double crochet stitch is the simplest and most basic of crochet stitches – it’s the first stitch that everyone needs to know to learn how to crochet.
+It’s a very short, dense and solid stitch, great for things like soft toys and the perfect stitch to crochet for beginners!

 First things first – why does it have a different name for those in the US than those in the UK?
 Just to make things more confusing, there are two different terminologies used in crochet – UK and US.
 This can be one of the most confusing parts about crochet for beginners, but once you’ve got the hang of things you’ll be able to tell the difference straight away.
 We’ll come back to this later on when we look at abbreviations.

 Now, remember when we were starting with chains, we said we'd come back to tell you more about turning chains.
 When it comes to 'actual' stitches, like the double crochet stitch, you will need to make a turning chain at the start of each row of stitches.
 By doing this your hook is already at the correct height for your row of stitches, as you hook always starts and finishes as what will be the top of your next stitch (if you don't do a turning chain your stitches will end up on a slant).